tsackton/taelgarverse/docs/people/other-nonhumans/umli.md

 ![Umli the Exile Portrait](../../assets/umli-the-exile-portrait.png){align="right"; width="320"}Umli is tall, imposing stoneborn, with gray skin marked with intricate patterns reminiscent of intertwining metalwork and intense obsidian-like eyes.
 She is a master metalworker and smith, known for her unparalleled mastery of metallurgy and her knowledge of the elemental plane of fire.

-Born in the [Sivnjo Mountains](<../../gazetteer/northern-green-sea/sivnjo-mountains.md>), she was exiled from her Stoneborn community for reasons she keeps private, and has lived in [Tollen](<../../gazetteer/western-green-sea/tollen/tollen.md>) since DR 1732.
+Born in the southern [Sivnjo Mountains](<../../gazetteer/northern-green-sea/sivnjo-mountains.md>), she was exiled from her Stoneborn community for reasons she keeps private, and has lived in [Tollen](<../../gazetteer/western-green-sea/tollen/tollen.md>) since DR 1732.

 Though loosely affiliated with the [University of Tollen](<../../gazetteer/western-green-sea/tollen/university-of-tollen.md>), she does not teach open lectures.
 She only takes private students who are the most skilled and dedicated at working with rare metals.